About This Guide

 Biblical Models of Honest Leadership

 Scripture gives us powerful examples of leaders who maintained integrity in impossible circumstances.
-Their stories are not just inspiring.
-They are instructive.
+Their stories aren't just inspiring.
+They're instructive.

 Jesus: The Ultimate Model